 Candidates for the Master's of Science in Applied Statistics degree must pass two comprehensive examinations (Part I and Part II).
-Comprehensive examinations are offered twice per year, in the autumn and spring quarters, during last two weekends in October and April.
+Comprehensive examinations are offered twice per year, in the beginning of the autumn and spring quarters.

 - Part II - Biostatistics: Covers material from MAT 421, 424, and 456.

 - Part II - Data Science: Covers material from MAT 449, 450, and 456.

 - Part II - General Applied Statistics: Covers material from MAT 456, 526, and 528.

 Students should register with the graduate program director before the beginning of the quarter they plan to take the comprehensive examinations.